writethedocs/www/docs/conf/portland/2020/sponsors/online-prospectus.rst

 Sponsorship schedule
 --------------------

 * **SUNDAY**: The conference online platform is open.
-You are welcome to hang look at your sponsorship booth and attend the Writing Day, but no formal sponsorship events are happening.
+You are welcome to hang out at your sponsorship booth and attend the Writing Day, but no formal sponsorship events are happening.
 You're also welcome to lead a Writing Day project if your documentation is open source.

 * **MONDAY**: The conference platform opens at 8am, so we recommend arriving around this time to get the most interaction with attendees.
-This is the official start of the main conference talks, when sponsors tables will need to be staffed.
+This is the official start of the main conference talks, when sponsor booths will need to be staffed.
 The conference will run until around 5pm.

-* **TUESDAY**: The Job Fair will be Tuesday morning in the Sessions area of the online platform.
+* **TUESDAY**: The Job Fair will be on Tuesday morning in the Sessions area of the online platform.
 The normal conference sponsorship activities and expo booths will be available all day Tuesday, but primarily on Tuesday afternoon.

 See the :doc:`full schedule </conf/{{ shortcode }}/{{ year }}/schedule>` for exact timing details.

 Sponsorship platform
 --------------------

 We will be using `Hopin <https://hopin.to/>`_ as our online conference platform.
-It allows a number of unique spaces for attendees during the conference, and we hope it will allow a good amount of interaction between attendees and sponsors.
+It has multiple unique spaces for attendees during the conference, and we hope it will allow for a good amount of interaction between attendees and sponsors.

-**We will open the online platform 1 week prior to the conference starting**.
-At that point, you will be able to login and look around the platform, but it won't become fully active until the Sunday of the conference.
+We will open the online platform 1 week prior to the conference starting.
+You will be able to create an account and be assigned roles by us, but it won't become fully active until the Sunday of the conference.

-Hopin has a set of `sponsor information <https://support.hopin.to/en/articles/3574463-vendor-instructions>`_ that explains a bit more about the sponsorship setup on the platform.
+Hopin has a set of `sponsor documentation <https://support.hopin.to/en/articles/3574463-vendor-instructions>`_ that explains a bit more about the sponsorship setup on the platform.

 Sponsorship spaces
 ------------------

-A quick overview of the spaces in the venue that are important:
+A quick overview of the important spaces in the "venue":

 * The *main stage* is where the talks happen.
 This is also where Lightning talks will be given.
-* The *session area* is where the Unconference & Job Fair will happen.
-Sponsors will be assigned booths at the scheduled time for their job fair, and booths will be available for the duration of the conference.
+* The *Sessions area* is where the Unconference & Job Fair will happen.
+Sponsors will be assigned sessions at the scheduled time for their job fair "tables", and Expo booths will be available for the duration of the conference.
-* The *expo area* is where sponsors will be able to have booths available.
-They are able to provide videos that will play
+* The *Expo area* is where sponsors will be able to have booths available.
+You can provide videos that will play whenever attendees enter your booth, as well as chat or video-call directly with attendees.
-* The *networking area* is where you can chat with a random attendee to get to know people.
-There is not specific sponsorship usage of this area.
+* The *Networking area* is where you can chat with a random attendee to get to know people.
+There is no specific sponsorship usage of this area.

 Sponsorship events
 ------------------